 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo @rhiansrecipes #rhiansrecipes on Instagram!
 Thank you.

 For the brownies:

 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

-- Transfer to a greased baking tin (lined with baking paper) - I used a 23cm/9inch square baking tin
+- Transfer into a baking tin lined with greased baking paper – I used a 23cm/9inch square baking tin

 - Melt the cacao butter in a bowl over a saucepan of boiling water

-- Mix in the milk and maple syrup
+- Add the milk and maple syrup and mix well

-- If you wish to decorate, scatter over freeze-dried strawberries or raspberries, rose petals or desiccated coconut whilst the icing is still wet
+- If you wish to decorate, scatter over freeze-dried strawberries or raspberries, rose petals or desiccated coconut while the glaze is still wet

 - Leave to cool (or place in fridge) until the glaze has compeltely set before cutting into squares

 - Keeps well covered in the fridge for up to a few days